arpspoof/StateMachine-CSharp/README.md

 - State transition event system to support actions on various time slot
 - Epsilon transition supported
 - Allow pre-validating and cancelling state transition
-- Allow state recovery from a string descriptor
+- Allow state backup and state recovery using a string descriptor

 ## Usage (temp)
 1. Download source code and compile as class library